NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/GirderWebCloud/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# Girder and Slicer in the Cloud
+# Girder and SlicerCLIs in the Cloud

 Girder is a web based data management platform, capable of running SlicerCLIs.
 I'll demonstrate this along with some info about deployment as part of the Medical and Scientific software in the cloud breakout session, Tuesday Jan 9, 1-2 pm.